Incoming Students Updates and Frequently Asked Questions

 It is printed on the top right corner of the Acceptance letter.
 She can also reach out to her Admissions counselor or email firstname.lastname@example.org for assistance.

-First-year advisers and Peer Advisers will be holding many events throughout the summer.
-Students will have the opportunity to meet their classmates through the University Life class which will be held remotely in July and August, through activities coordinated by the Peer Advisers and by our Student Engagement team in Student Services.
-There will be many opportunities for your student to connect with other students and administrators all summer long!
-Please encourage them to check their Seton Hall email daily!
+Students will have the opportunity to meet their classmates through the University Life class.
+The first University Life class will be held remotely during Spring Orientation and continue through the semester.
+There will also be activities coordinated by the Peer Advisers and by our Student Engagement team in Student Services.
+There will be many opportunities for your student to connect with other students and administrators all semester long!
+Please encourage them to check their Seton Hall email daily.

-The entire university community is excited to welcome everyone back to Seton Hall in the Fall semester and is planning to host a number of activities for our new and returning students beginning when they step foot on campus during new student move-in all the way through the first week of classes.
-These events are tentatively being planned for August 16 -28.
+The entire university community is excited to welcome everyone back to Seton Hall in the Spring semester and is planning to host a number of activities for our new and returning students beginning when they step foot on campus during new student move-in all the way through the first week of classes.

 All students should look on their "Becoming a Pirate" channel on their Piratenet account.
 Their specific placement test information will be listed there.